codegram/full-stack-fest-sponsor-handbook/sponsorship-levels.md

 | **Available slots**                                                           |    **2**     |    **7**    |   **20**    |    **∞**    |
 | **Price**                                                                     | **10.000 €** | **6.000 €** | **3.000 €** | **1.000 €** |

+## Opportunity grant sponsorship

+Conferences are a great way to get inspired and get to learn more about the industry and meet new people.
+Unfortunately, not everyone is able to afford the expenses associated with coming to the conference.
+For that reason, we provide opportunity grants for selected appliants in to help them cover some (or all) of the costs.

+Every **500 €** you sponsor helps us approximately cover the ticket cost and travel expenses within Europe.

+As a way to show gratitude, we will list your company within the _opportunity granters_, we will mention your company on a separate slide during presentation, and we will announce the sponsorship on Twitter.

 ## Want something more?

 We like to think of every relationship with a sponsor as a unique one and as such having specific characteristics.
 We offer addons - extra perks for the main sponsors packages, so we can build a personalized one that fits your needs with some extra presence in certain parts of the conference.